 Niagara Scenic Parkway – Riverway Phase 2 & Hyde Park Roundabout

-This project removes all expressway features of the Niagara Scenic Parkway and replaces them with a two-lane extension of the ‘Riverway’ eastward to a new Hyde Park roundabout.
-Once complete, this project will provide multimodal waterfront access, reclaim hundreds of acres for park use and reroute 20,000 daily trips into the city’s street network spurring redevelopment opportunities throughout Niagara Falls.
+This project will connect Hyde Park Boulevard and the Niagara Scenic Parkway by constructing a new roundabout/intersection, as well as removing all expressway features and replacing existing infrastructure with a two-lane extension of ‘Riverway’ eastward to the new Hyde Park roundabout.
+Once complete, this project will reclaim hundreds of acres for park use and reroute motorists back onto the city’s street network spurring redevelopment opportunities throughout Niagara Falls.